 We get calls all the time about people who have been involved in accidents with 18-wheelers.
 Many of these people are certain that the truck driver was completely at fault, and all they have to do is wait for the police report to validate their case.
-But police reports aren’t as infallible as you might think.
-We’ll look at the reasons why in this article.
+But police reports aren't as infallible as you might think, and relying solely on what they say to prove your case can be a risky move.
+We'll look at the reasons why in this article.

 Questions Answered on This Page

 - What are the problems with police reports?

 - What is the significance of a police report?

 - Are police reports always true?

 Police officers perform the vital task of protecting the public.
 Officers are more concerned, as they should be, about criminal acts than what evidence you may need to prove your civil case.
 As a result, sometimes a police report will not be as thorough or accurate as it should be.
 If that proves to be true in your case, and all of your hopes of winning your case are contingent upon the police report, you could very well be disappointed.

 But even if the police report is accurate, there is a high probability that the information contained in the report will be the wrong kind of information.
 It is not the job of the police officer who worked your case to worry about your litigation; as such, it is not his or her job to determine civil liability.
 A finding of fault in a police report does not in the least affect your obligation to prove to a jury that the trucking company caused the accident.